-The habitats and preserve elements described in the SJMSCP and present on the SUSEP are listed below.
+The habitats and preserve elements described in the SJMSCP and currently present on the SDCPP are listed below.

 - Row and field crop.

+- Ditches

 - Presence of rodents.

-- Presence of pigeons or mice.

-- Presence of short grasses, sometimes almost barren ground.
+- Presence of pigeons or mice. - Presence of tall perching sites (i.e., vegetative perches higher than surrounding vegetation which permit the species to survey the surrounding area) normally with adjacent agricultural fields or grasslands.